vtu-pages/vtu.life._pages/about.md

 I hope to fully explore the breadth and depth of **safe, secure, robust, and reliable AI systems**.
 Specifically:

 - I am currently working around large (language / vision) model safety and security.
+  - Been working on multi-modality safety and security.
+Draft will be shared soon!
   - ✨ Check out our new **LLM safety benchmark**, 🥺[**SORRY-Bench**](https://sorry-bench.github.io/) -- evaluate LLM safety refusal systematically!
   - How easy can current text-to-image systems generate **copyrighted** content (and how to prevent them from such generations)?
 Check our 🐱[**CopyCat**](https://copycat-eval.github.io/) project.
   - "AI safety" and "AI security" are different!
 See our position paper 📖 [AI Risk Management Should Incorporate Both Safety and Security](https://arxiv.org/abs/2405.19524).